InVisionApp/kit-deployer/README.md

 All manifest files should be placed into directories corresponding to the name of the cluster + namespace they are for.
 So for example, if you wanted to deploy manifests to a cluster called `my-cluster`, you could place all the manifest files into `./manifests/my-cluster/**/*.yaml`.

+### Reserved Labels

+The following labels are dynamically generated and managed by kit for all manifests.
+They should not be manually set and if they are an error will be thrown halting the deploy.

+- `id`
+- `strategy`

+### Required Labels

+The following labels _must_ be set on Deployment manifests and on the labels for the pod template within the Deployment manifest.

+- `name`

 ### Supported Types

 Currently we only properly support the following types to be used as manifests.
 Any other type used will not be deployed and will display a warning: